i Partition Hosting a Virtual SCSI i5/OS Client Partition

 Resolving the problem

-When using the IBM i operating system for V6R1 on POWER6-based systems, it is now possible for an i partition to be installed and operated without physical I/O adapters assigned to the partition.
+When using the IBM i operating system for V6R1 on POWER6-based systems, it is now possible for an IBM i partition to be installed and operated without physical I/O adapters assigned to the partition.
 Disk units, optical devices, and Ethernet support can be provided using virtual I/O adapters.
 A partition using virtual adapters can be referred to as an i Client Partition or i hosted partition.

 The hosting operating system can be VIOS or an i partition.
 It can provide virtual disk units, virtual optical drives, and virtual Ethernet adapters to the i Client Partition.
 The HMC is used to configure a virtual SCSI server adapter in the hosting partition and a virtual SCSI client adapter in the client partition.
 (Each adapter is mapped to one client adapter in a one-to-one relationship).
 The virtual SCSI server adapter and virtual SCSI client adapter become the SCSI transport or connection between the hosting partition and the client partition.
 Each server/client adapter pair can support up to 16 virtual disk units and up to 16 virtual optical devices.